Alleged kingpin of U.S. penny stock fraud arrested in Thailand

-NEW YORK, Aug 20 (Reuters) - Authorities in Thailand have arrested a Canadian man accused of masterminding a $140 million plan to defraud investors in U.S. penny stocks, as well as another man who allegedly ran the scheme, federal prosecutors in New York said on Tuesday.
+NEW YORK (Reuters) - Authorities in Thailand have arrested a Canadian man accused of masterminding a $140 million plan to defraud investors in U.S. penny stocks, as well as another man who allegedly ran the scheme, federal prosecutors in New York said on Tuesday.

 The move follows arrests last week of six people in the United States and one in Canada allegedly involved in one of the largest international penny stock investigations ever conducted by the Justice Department and FBI, prosecutors said.